Why duplication is useful

 Each of these represents a different way of duplicating the project.

 A copy is the simplest form of duplication.
-The new project will be an exact but independent copy of the original, and will include its codebase, database content, media and environment variables.
+The new project will be an exact but independent copy of the original, and will include its code, database content, media and environment variables.

 A fork is similar to a copy, with the distinction that the new project retains the original's Git history in its codebase.